alexch/codelikethis/public/lessons/db/mongodb.md

 - Open compass and hit the green button that says "connect"
 - Look for the database named "test" in the left side nav bar, and open it
 - Create a new collection
-- In the collection you just created try tunning through all the CRUD functions
+- In the collection you just created try running through all the CRUD functions